-If you are looking for something that require less muscle power from you to load and offload the bikes, an SUV hitch mount rack might just be the solution for you.
-That is if you don’t have a Jeep or one of the other types of SUVs that have the spare tyre mounted at the rear.
+If you are looking for something that requires less muscle power from you to load and offload the bikes, an SUV hitch mount rack might just be the solution for you.
+That is if you don’t have a Jeep or one of the other types of SUVs that have the spare tire mounted at the rear.
 Most vehicles come with a hitch mount, but you need to figure out what class your hitch belongs to, to ensure you get the right fit.

-Hitch mount bike racks come in a huge variety shapes, styles and sizes and can carry anything from 2 to 5 bikes at a time, depending on the design.
+Hitch mount bike racks come in a huge variety shapes, styles, and sizes and can carry anything from 2 to 5 bikes at a time, depending on the design.
 Although they are not as multipurpose as a roof rack, hitch mount bike racks for SUVs will keep the bicycles out of the wind, so your vehicle will be more aerodynamic and consume less gas.
-Hitch receivers come in two main sizes, the 1 ¼ inch and 2 inch size, with the mounts simply sliding into these receivers.
+Hitch receivers come in two main sizes, the 1 ¼ inch and 2-inch size, with the mounts simply sliding into these receivers.
 They also come with all kinds of solutions to keep the SUV rear door accessible, with swing, tilt or fold up options.
 Bikes will either be held in place with Velcro straps, trays or a vertical staff.
 Hitch mounts are arguably the most popular way to fit a bike rack to a vehicle at the moment. there’s a good reason for this as you are working from a very sturdy stable platform and the number of options and ease of access really works in favor of this configuration.

 - Wide variety of choices to suit each budget

 - More ergonomic